Different keyboard layouts explained

 ISO

 ISO stands for the International Organization for Standardization.
 The ISO keyboard layout, also rooted in QWERTY, is predominantly used in Europe, South America and Asia.
-It differs from the ANSI layout, featuring a larger [Enter] key and a smaller left [Shift] key.
+It differs from the ANSI layout, featuring a differently sized [Enter] key and a smaller left [Shift] key.
 Additionally, a full ISO keyboard has one more key than its ANSI counterpart, totaling 105 versus 104 keys.
 Apart from this, there is no difference between ISO and ANSI.

 ISO layout